elucian/bee/syntax/structure.md

 Bee is using 2 kind of declarations:

-* def -- define:constant,types,functions
+* def -- define:constant,types,methods,functions
-* new -- create/initialize variables
+* new -- create/initialize variable,collection,λ-expressions

 **Note:**
 Bee do not support Unicode identifiers in declarations.